 Free Oakland news, written by Oaklanders, delivered straight to your inbox three times a week.

 A Fruitvale charter school is facing closure at the end of this school year in what could be the first local test of Assembly Bill 1505, a new state law that created standards for local districts evaluating charter school petitions.

-Aspire ERES Academy is one of seven schools that are part of the Aspire Public Schools network in the Bay Area: five in East Oakland, one in North Oakland, and one in Richmond.
+Aspire ERES Academy is one of nine schools that are part of the Aspire Public Schools network in the Bay Area: five in East Oakland, one in North Oakland, two in Richmond, and one in East Palo Alto.
 Located in a cramped former church building on Courtland Avenue, Aspire ERES is asking Oakland Unified School District for permission to increase its enrollment from 237 to 550 students.